IsaacHair/map25.2/BiggieCheese/readme.txt

 	- all addresses are resolved and inserted into the ram buffer. this includes resolving the symbolic RAM/ROM addresses and resolving for/if loops and gotos. this also means the insertion of macros
+	*** Previous line is not necessary because compiling to bastardized c
 	- convert the file to machine code (actually upload code)
 Notes:
 	- RAM addresses are declared before use, but rom addresses are declared